KYB: Business Document Verification for US Onboarding

 Summarize this article with

-EUR 1.3 trillion in illicit proceeds flows through the EU economy each year (Europol, 2025 Financial Crime Threat Assessment), with a disproportionate share moving through shell companies and businesses with fabricated documentation.
-Yet most compliance programs still allocate 80% of their verification resources to KYC for natural persons -- while business entity verification, which is where the most sophisticated financial crime schemes are caught or missed, remains underprioritized.
+An estimated $300 billion in illicit proceeds moves through the US financial system each year, according to the United Nations Office on Drugs and Crime, with a disproportionate share flowing through shell companies and businesses with fabricated documentation.
+Yet most compliance programs still allocate 80% of their verification resources to KYC for natural persons โ while business entity verification, where the most sophisticated financial crime schemes are caught or missed, remains underprioritized.

 This asymmetry creates a structural vulnerability.
 The Know Your Business (KYB) process is where the most sophisticated financial crime schemes are either caught or missed.
-A company with a clean certificate of incorporation, a plausible set of articles of association, and an up-to-date UBO declaration can still be a vehicle for fraud if those documents are not verified against each other and against official registries.
+A company with a clean Certificate of Good Standing, a plausible set of articles of incorporation, and an up-to-date beneficial ownership filing can still be a vehicle for fraud if those documents are not verified against each other and against official registries.

 KYB vs KYC: Why You Need Both, and Why They Are Different